PURPOSE OF THE GUIDE:

 2. Sponsor desires to use its own patent counsel to file patent applications, in which case Sponsor shall be directly responsible for patent application filing but shall obtain University's prior approval of counsel and of patent applications; or

-3. Sponsor does not desire that a patent application be filed in which case the rights to such invention shall be disposed of in accordance with University policies with no further obligation in Sponsor.
+3. Sponsor does not desire that a patent application be filed in which case the rights to such invention shall be disposed of in accordance with University policies with no further obligation to Sponsor.

 d.
-With respect to inventions for which Sponsor has agreed to file patent application or to reimburse University's costs for filing patent applications, University grants Sponsor an option to negotiate an exclusive or non-exclusive, worldwide, royalty-bearing license to make, use or sell under any invention or discovery owned wholly or partly by University and made or conceived and reduced to practice during the Term of this Agreement or within six (6) months thereafter and directly resulting from the Research Program.
+With respect to inventions for which Sponsor has agreed to file a patent application or to reimburse University's costs for filing patent applications, University grants Sponsor an option to negotiate an exclusive or non-exclusive, worldwide, royalty-bearing license to make, use or sell under any invention or discovery owned wholly or partly by University and made or conceived and reduced to practice during the Term of this Agreement or within six (6) months thereafter and directly resulting from the Research Program.
 If Sponsor elects an exclusive license, it will include a right to sublicense with accounting to University.
 Sponsor shall have three (3) months from disclosure of any invention or discovery to notify University of its desire to enter into such a license agreement, and the parties shall negotiate in good faith for a period not to exceed six (6) months after that notification, or such period of time as to which the parties shall mutually agree.
 If Sponsor and University fail to enter into a license agreement during that period of time, the rights to such invention or discovery shall be disposed of in accordance with University policies with no further obligation to Sponsor.

 e.
 Under University policy, University investigators own copyright in their scholarly works.
 Scholarly works resulting from the Research Program are not subject to the terms of this Section 8.

 All UTA faculty, staff, or students must disclose all potentially patentable inventions conceived or developed while employed by UTA and must assign all inventions that occur in the course and scope of their employment to The Board of Regents of The University of Texas System.
 Whether inventions are or are not patentable is a matter of federal patent law.
-Whether UTA will prosecute any specific patent is a determination to be made by UTA's President based on a recommendation from the UTA Intellectual Property Committee.
+Whether UTA will prosecute any specific patent application is a determination to be made by UTA's President based on a recommendation from the UTA Intellectual Property Committee.

 While all patentable inventions must be disclosed, inventions resulting from permissible consulting activities without use of UTA funds or facilities need not be assigned to UTA.
 Faculty should review consulting agreements carefully to ensure they do not conflict with obligations under UTA patent and other relevant policies.